-It had been an hour past midnight.
+It had been about two hours past midnight.
 The full moon was gleaming brightly in the sky.

 A lone teen walked deep within the alleyways of Cameron’s Feint, Sarkansas, slightly hunched forward with both hands deep in his pockets.

 The sounds of his shoes scraping across the gravel prevented the location from becoming completely dead with silence.
 Out of the darkness in the hood that shrouded his head, a pair of braided ashen hair traveled down the front of his shoulders.
 Within the darkness in the hood, a pair of emerald eyes glowed in a melancholic luster.

 He had spent the entire day doing his usual routine: stay within range of certain people within a specific amount of time without letting them or anyone else know he was nearby – though he could do nothing to prevent them from feeling what seemed to be theoretical weights dropped on their chests.
 After completing his quota for the day, he would meet with a tall man in glasses who worked as a history teacher for the local high school.
 After that was done, he would walk all the way back home to rest and repeat the process once the next day arrived.

 He saw that the walls on both his left and right were showing scarce signs of graffiti.
 It was a sign that he was getting close to the part of town he called home.
 Then he passed a section of the alleyway that was partially curtained in murky shadows untouched by the moonlight.